shawndotey/pqv/README.md

 ## Project outline

-This Angular application uses standalone components and pipes along with services provided in root as much as possible.
+This Angular 14 application uses standalone functionality as much as possible.

-The project structure is feature driven as follows:
+The project file structure is feature driven, as follows:
 ```
 ./src/app
 ├── app.component.html